cube-js/cube/guides/web-analytics/content/7_performance_optimization.md

 ### Background Scheduled Refresh

-You can configure Cube.js to always keep pre-aggregations up-to-date by refreshing them in the background.
-To enable it we need to add `scheduledRefresh: true` to pre-aggregation definition.
-Without this flag pre-aggregations are always built on-demand.
+By the default Cube.js is configured to keep pre-aggregations up-to-date by refreshing them in the background.
+This behaviour was changed.
+To achive previous behaviour you can set `CUBEJS_SCHEDULED_REFRESH_DEFAULT` environment variable to `false`.
+If you want to achive "build on-demand" behaviour without changing env variable, you can add `scheduledRefresh: false` to pre-aggregation definition.
+You don't need to specify `scheduledRefresh: true` in pre-aggregation anymore.

-Update your pre-aggregation to enable `scheduledRefresh`.
+Update your pre-aggregation `scheduledRefresh`.

 ```diff
   preAggregations: {